caleblopez96/VideoGameApi/VideoGameApi/Notes/notes.md

     // after using async and Task<T<T<T>>>:
     public async Task<ActionResult<List<VideoGame>>> GetVideoGame()
     {
-        // after using await and adding the db context (_context) return Ok(await _context.VideoGames.ToListAsync()); // returns 200 (Ok) if found
+        // after using await and referring to the db context (_context) return Ok(await _context.VideoGames.ToListAsync()); // returns 200 (Ok) if found }
-    }
 ```